What is a Stage?

 At Way of the Chef, we understand that to be a chef is to be in a constant state of education, and staging is arguably the most greatest way to learn.

-Can you imagine taking a break from your usual chef duties and working for a week under Massimo Bottura at the world’s best restaurant, Osteria Francescana in Modena?
+Can you imagine taking a break from your usual chef duties and working for a week under Massimo Bottura at the one of the world’s best restaurants, Osteria Francescana in Italy?
 Or perhaps in Paris with Alain Passard at Arpège?
-Or maybe your dream is to experience classic British hotel dining under John Williams at The Ritz.
+Or maybe to experience classic British hotel dining under John Williams at The Ritz?

 But how do you know which stage to take?
 What kind of restaurant would work best for you as a chef?
 Which cuisine?
 And where?